strike-finance/perpetuals-smart-contracts/docs/specs.md

   }
   // Regular close position, where users personally closed their position and all funds are returned to pool ClosePositionOrder {
-    // Profit or loss incurred by the trader and reflected in the pool
-    pool_asset_profit_loss: Int,
-  }
-  // Position closed by the protocol bot due to take profit, stop loss, or during pending state AutomatedClosePositionOrder {
     send_asset_amount: Int,
     return_pool_asset_amount: Int,
     strike_collateral_amount: Int,